garethrussell/uel/_pages/home.md

 ### About me

-I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
+I am an ecologist working in the field of spatial ecology and animal movement.
-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
+I received my undergraduate degree in zoology from Oxford University in 1992 and went on to earn my PhD from The University of Tennessee in 1996.
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
+After completing my doctoral studies I worked at the National Center for Ecological Analysis and Synthesis and Columbia University before joining the New Jersey Institute of Technology in 2005.
-After the war, I returned to academia, holding teaching and research positions at Cornell and now at the California Institute of Technology.